-It's natural for petals to fall off your roses when blossoms die away at the end of a bloom period.
-Yet if you discover your roses are continually dropping petals before the flower has completely bloomed or soon afterward, it can indicate a problem.
-Petals might be falling off your roses for several reasons, but once you identify the cause, you can take steps to address the issue, and therefore ensure your rose bushes are healthy and produce quality blooms all season long.
+When growing roses (Rosa spp.), it's natural for petals to fall off your roses when the flowers die.
+Yet if you discover your roses are continually dropping petals before flowers have completely bloomed, it can indicate a problem.
+Petals might be falling off your roses for several reasons, including pests, weather and diseases.
+Once you identify the cause, you can take steps to address the issue, and therefore ensure your rose bushes are healthy and produce quality blooms all season long.

 Changing Weather Conditions

 If weather conditions change rapidly from cool and damp to hot and dry, it can affect roses and cause petals to drop.
 Blossoms might partially open and then wilt and fall off when exposed to irregular weather patterns.
-All-American Rose Selections suggests providing rose bushes an additional layer of mulch and applying a potash-rich fertilizer or phosphate rock and green sand to lessen the impact of fluctuating temperatures and to fortify your rose bushes.
+Providing rose bushes with an additional layer of mulch and applying a potash-rich fertilizer or phosphate rock and green sand can lessen the impact of fluctuating temperatures and fortify your rose bushes.

 Thrips on Roses

 Thrips are small insects with extended bodies that eat bud bases and petals.
 They prevent buds from opening and cause blooms to be misshaped as petals weaken and fall.
 Thrips also damage rose leaves, causing yellow flecks, twisting and distorted appearances.
 Although they can be found on any rose variety, they frequently infest light-colored roses, such as white and pastels.

 Check the petals for yellow-brown lines and tiny dark dots or bumps to confirm the pest's presence.
 Prune buds affected with thrips using disinfected pruning shears.
 Apply an insecticide to the entire bush to eliminate the insect, but check the label first to make sure the product is safe for roses.
 More than one application might be required to eradicate them from your rose bush entirely.

 Rose Midges on Roses